Sage-Bionetworks/aws-infra/README.md

 We have setup cfn-lint to validate templates on every pull request.

 ## Tests
-We have setup the CI to test cloudformation templates with [taskcat](https://github.com/aws-quickstart/taskcat).
-Tests get run in the AWS Admincentral account.
+We have setup [taskcat](https://github.com/aws-quickstart/taskcat) to test that shared templates can actually deploy resources to our AWS accounts.
+The test runs in our Admincentral account.
+We only validate on `us-east-1` region.

 ## Continuous Integration
 We have configured the CI to deploy CF template to a public S3 bucket on the